 It’s critical that we model honorable discussion habits, whether we’re talking with a candidate at a community event or simply debating the merits of a news story at the dinner table.
 It’s possible to disagree fervently, even persuasively, without playing dirty.

-Strive to elevate the conversation, by remaining calm and thoughtful, admitting the limits of what you know, and staying away from mudslinging yourself.
+Strive to elevate the conversation by remaining calm and thoughtful, admitting the limits of what you know, and staying away from mudslinging yourself.

-2. Empathize with the candidates.
+2. Empathize with the other side.

 4. Be curious and do your research.